Extraction Site Management

 - Osteogenesis — forming completely new bone.

-Biologic modifiers and allograft stem cell cultures are also commonly used in combination with particulate materials.
+Biologic modifiers and allograft growth factors cultures are also commonly used in combination with particulate materials.
 These have demonstrated enhanced results compared to bone grafts alone.

 Even with socket grafting, buccal bone resorption still occurs in many extraction sockets necessitating additional attempts to create natural ridge anatomy.